Our electricity fuel mix

 We like to think this gas is as natural as your uncle's after a plate of sprouts.
 And it's produced pretty much in the same way!

-A recent study found that a forest containing 150 million trees locks up 82,000 tonnes of carbon every year.
-That means each tree locks up 0.55 kg of carbon, equivalent to 2kg of carbon dioxide.
-If one tree holds 2kg of carbon dioxide, you'd need 655 trees to lock up the same amount of CO2 saved by the average Bulb home.
-So when you switch to Bulb, you are essentially planting 655 trees - that's some pretty spectacular gardening.
+A recent study by the Forestry Commission showed that Kielder Forest’s 150 million trees lock up 82,000 tonnes of carbon every year.
+Each tree at Kielder is locking up roughly 0.546 kg of carbon per year – equivalent to 2 kg of CO2.
+If one tree holds 2 kg CO2 of carbon dioxide, you'd need 1,770 trees to lock up the same amount of CO2 saved by the average Bulb home.